Python automation case study

 Edge cases

-Covered scenarios include missing movie folders, ambiguous titles, changed votes, no-vote polls, ties, missing duration tools, OBS timeouts, stale callbacks, and Twitch/IRC reconnects.
+Covers missing folders, ambiguous titles, changed votes, no-vote polls, ties, missing duration tools, OBS timeouts, stale callbacks, and reconnects.

 Known limitations